smallbasic/smallbasic.github.io/_build/reference/525-console-form.markdown

 ### Change or read the GUI elements

-Once the GUI elements are rendered on screen they can be changed for exapmle to respond to user input.
-By calling `f.refresh(1)` the current state of the GUI elements will be copied to the `f`.
+Once the GUI elements are rendered on screen they can be changed for example to respond to user input.
+By calling `f.refresh(1)` the current state of the GUI elements will be copied to `f`.
 The content of `f` is rendered to screen, when calling `f.refresh(0)`. `f.inputs` is an array of MAP variables.
 The first element of that array is the first GUI element added to `formMap.inputs`.
-For example the color of the first element should be changed:
+For example the color of the first element can be changed:

 ```
 f.inputs[0].color = 12